kokkos/kokkos-core-wiki/source/ProgrammingGuide/Atomic-Operations.md

 ## 10.2 Atomic Free Functions

 Atomic free functions are functions which take a pointer to the to-be-updated value, plus the update.
 Every typical operation has its own atomic free function.
-The two example above would like like this:
+The two example above would be like this:

 ```c++
 void create_histogram(View<int*> histogram, int min, int max, View<int*> values) {